Barrett signed ad in 2006 decrying ‘barbaric legacy’ of Roe v. Wade, advocating overturning the law

-Barrett, who met with 11 Republican senators at the Capitol on Thursday, likely will face questions at her confirmation hearings later this month about whether her personal beliefs will influence her legal rulings.
+Barrett, who met with 11 Republican senators at the Capitol on Thursday, is likely to face questions at her confirmation hearings this month about whether her personal beliefs will influence her legal rulings.

 The White House, while not commenting directly on the ad, said Thursday that the president would never ask a judge to prejudge a case.
-Trump, who tapped Barrett last Saturday to replace Ginsburg, is pressing the Senate to confirm the nominee before the Nov.
+Trump, who tapped Barrett on Saturday to replace Ginsburg, is pressing the Senate to confirm the nominee before the Nov.
 3 presidential election.

 Barrett was a law professor at the University of Notre Dame in South Bend, Ind., when she attached her name to the ad placed by the St. Joseph County Right to Life group, of which Barrett and her husband, both Catholic, were members.

-“We, the following citizens of Michiana, oppose abortion on demand and defend the right to life from fertilization to the end of natural life,” read the ad in the South Bend (Indiana) Tribune.
+“We, the following citizens of Michiana, oppose abortion on demand and defend the right to life from fertilization to the end of natural life,” read the ad in the South Bend Tribune.
 “Please continue to pray to end abortion.”

 The two-page ad ran on the anniversary of the 1973 Supreme Court decision that legalized abortion.